 In episode two of the Building Buffalo Podcast, Tom and I discuss the gondola project that has been gaining press and momentum as of late and the need for greater focus on projects throughout the city that need more attention.
 We also spend some time talking about the negative impact obstructionists have had on progress in WNY and where we’re headed despite the actions of a loud minority.

-Building Buffalo Podcast - Episode 2 by Buildingbuffalopodcast on Mixcloud
+Building Buffalo Podcast - Big Projects and Those Who Obstruct Them by Buildingbuffalopodcast on Mixcloud

 Somedays Tim Tielman must feel pretty good about himself.
 You can’t blame him.
 Just imagine how cool it would be to have the ability to call up your lackey columnist at the local paper so that he can trumpet your “achievements” for the community to read.